svr8/DSP-Project/README.md

 <p align="center">
     <img src="images/extract-song.png" alt="Logo" width="550" height="380">
 </p>
 First, click on the audio track that you want to process.
-Next, click on the microphone icon to extract vocals and instrumentals of the selected audio file in separate files.
+Next, click on the microphone icon to extract the vocals and instrumentals of the selected audio file in separate files.

-It takes a few seconds to process the audo file, depending on the length of audio track.
+It takes a few seconds to process the audio file, depending on the length of the audio track.
 Finally, you will see 2 new audio files saved as `<audio file name>_instrumentals.wav` and `<audio file name>_vocals.wav` in the `songs/` directory.

-These audio tracks would be loaded in the application directly after processing.
+These audio tracks would be loaded into the application directly after processing.
 You can see listen to them directly through the application.

 ### Real-Time Audio Visualization